 Below mentioned is an example for referencing a Nested Table Element

 TYPE Roster IS TABLE OF VARCHAR2(15);

 names Roster := Roster('D Hamilton', 'J David', 'D Patrick', 'R Stephen');

 FOR i IN names.FIRST .. names.LAST

 IF names(i) = 'J David' THEN

 verify_name(names(3)); -- procedure call with reference to element

 An INSERT, UPDATE, FETCH, or SELECT statement, an assignment statement, or a subprogram call can be used to assign one collection to another.
 You can use the syntax mentioned below to assign the value of an expression to a specific element in a collection:

 collection_name(subscript) := expression;

-Example: Checking if a Collection Is Null
+Let’s take an example for checking if a Collection Is Null as follows:

 Visit our Community to get answers to all your queries!